Indian MRCA competition: Change of Plan

 Initially it was 18 Rafales that were to be built and sent to India in fly away conditions by France.
 But, on the joint press statement made by Prime Minister Narendra Modi's with President François Hollande, during his visit of France, the PM said that India will purchase 36 Rafales directly from France.
 And the contract is said to be sealed soon.
-There is some controversy surrounding the change in the original deal.
+There is some controversy surrounding the change in the original deal due to a shift in Indian leadership, which led to the transition of the deal to the private sector.
+It was handed over to a newly established entity, Reliance Defence Limited, which lacks previous expertise in this specific industry.

 Fate of the deal

 On 31 July 2015, Defence Minister Manohar Parrikar stated in Rajya Sabha that the deal for 126 MMRCA was officially withdrawn by the government.
 On 23 September 2016, Indian Defence Minister Manohar Parrikar and his French counterpart Jean-Yves Le Drian signed the contract for the purchase of 36 off-the-shelf Rafales in a deal worth €7.8 billion with an option for 18 more at the same inflation-adjusted price.
 The deliveries were to begin in 2019 and complete by 2022.
 The deal includes weapons and spares; the aircraft will be equipped with Meteor BVRAAM missiles.
 Indian Air Force was handed over the first Rafale in October 2019.
 The first batch of 5 fighters arrived in India on 29 July 2020.
 As of January 2021, a total of 11 fighters have arrived in India from France.
+As of December 2022, all 36 Rafale are in service with Indian Air Force.

 MRFA

-An RFI was issued by India in April 2018 for the procurement of 114 multi-role combat aircraft for the Indian Air Force.
+An RFI was issued by India in April 2018 for the procurement of around 110 multi-role combat aircraft for the Indian Air Force.
+Similar to the earlier MMRCA tender, the same six firms responded to the 2018 RFI by July 2018.
+The fresh tender is also referred as MMRCA 2.0 or MRFA (Multi-Role Fighter Aircraft) in the Indian media.

-The Indian Navy is also combining its plan for acquisition for new fighter jets with this program.

-As many as eight aircraft are now competing in this fresh tender which is referred as MMRCA 2.0 or MRFA (Multi-Role Fighter Aircraft) in the Indian media.
-The following are the eight aircraft competing in the competition:
+The six competitors in the competition, as of 2018, included: